Marshmallow Peanut Butter Easter Eggs

 Store in airtight container for up to one week in refrigerator.
 When ready to eat bring to room temperature. (they taste better this way)

-only remove a few eggs from frig at a time so they dont thaw when trying to work with them
+Only remove a few eggs from fridge at a time so they don't thaw when trying to work with them.